Overview

 The customized command options become available in the UI:

 STEP 2.
-To begin a download using LFTP, click
+To begin a download using LFTP, click in the custom commands button bar.

 LFTP will open in a terminal window and display progress.